Tour ID: 10058969

 9:15 AM Sat

-Brooke Street Pier, Hobart or hotel pickups available on request - please advise hotel name and address at time of booking should you require a hotel pick up and we advise the most convenient location in your confirmation email.
+Morring hostel or hotel pickups available on request to take you to the Salamanca Markets - please advise hotel name and address at time of booking should you require a hotel pick up and we advise the most convenient Alternatively, make your own way to the markets, and then join your tour at 11am at the nearby Brooke Street Pier.

 Children 4 – 14 years inclusive (15 and over is an adult, under 4 is free).